Today I read in yet another (recent) machine learning paper:

 - Not expensive; fairly priced.

-In this case, the second one is our only safe bet.
-Otherwise, what we can say about a linear model is that it is:
+What we can say about a linear model is that it is:

 - Simple, and often the most convenient to work with.